 The materials that are affected by a magnet are known as magnetic materials.
-A magnet can attract or repel these type of materials and can convert those materials into magnets for a while by the process of magnetic induction.
+A magnet can attract or repel these types of materials and can convert those materials into magnets for a while by the process of magnetic induction.

 Examples of magnetic material

 Iron (Fe), Nickel (Ni), Cobalt (Co), etc. metals are magnetic materials.
-For more example, check the table of magnetic materials list at below.
+For more examples, check the table of magnetic materials list below.
 Most of these materials can become a magnet for a while by the process of magnetic induction with another magnet.
 But diamagnetic materials and their alloys are not considered to be magnetic materials as their magnetic interactions are very poor.
 Therefore, gold, silver, copper, Zinc, etc. are non-magnetic materials.

 Properties of magnetic material

 The properties of magnetic materials are as followings –

 - An external magnetic field can induce magnetic properties inside a magnetic material.